Do you use Soundslice with other people in your company/school/group, sharing a single Soundslice login across multiple people? We’re here to help.

 Coming soon!
 For now, the only way to create an organization is to contact the Soundslice team.

 To access an organization that you belong to, first log into your personal Soundslice account.

 Once you’re logged in, click your username at the top right of the screen.
 You’ll see a menu that lists your organizations:

 Click the organization you want to access, and you’ll instantly be using Soundslice as that organization.

 At any point, you can use the same process to switch back to your personal Soundslice account.

-In the score manager, you can move scores — and even entire folders — across accounts.
-For example, you can move a score from your personal account into an organization, or vice versa.
+In the slice manager, you can move slices — and even entire folders — across accounts.
+For example, you can move a slice from your personal account into an organization, or vice versa.

-To move a whole folder (including its scores and its subfolders):
+To move a whole folder (including its slices and its subfolders):